coveo/source.coveo.com/_posts/2016-02-19-microservices-and-exception-handling.md

 - modularization and isolation, which makes the development easier in a big team;
 - more efficient scaling of the critical paths of the application;
 - possibility to upgrade only a microservice at a time, making the deployments less risky and less prone to unexpected side effects;
-- technology independance : by exposing an api with a clearly defined contract with a set of common rules shared by all microservices, you don't have to care which language or database is used by the microservice.
+- technology independance : by exposing an API with a clearly defined contract with a set of common rules shared by all microservices, you don't have to care which language or database is used by the microservice.

 I could go on for a while on this, microservices are a great way to build applications in the cloud.
 There are lots of awesome OSS projects from our friends at [Netflix](https://netflix.github.io/) and [Spring](https://spring.io/) that will help you doing this, from [service discovery](https://github.com/Netflix/eureka) to [mid-tier load balancing](https://github.com/Netflix/ribbon) and [dynamic configuration](https://github.com/Netflix/archaius), there's a library for most requirements you'll have to meet.
 It's also great to see Spring coming aboard with [Spring Cloud](http://projects.spring.io/spring-cloud/) collaborating and integrating some of the Netflix librairies into a very useful and simple library to use with your new or existing Spring application!